Firstcard

 Step 1: Calculate your monthly income.
 Use take-home pay (after taxes).
 If your income varies, use a conservative average from the last three months.

 Step 2: List your fixed expenses.
 Rent, car payment, insurance, phone, subscriptions.
 These are predictable monthly amounts.
+If you're planning a move or comparing job offers, plug the new city into a cost of living calculator first so your fixed-expense numbers reflect reality.

 Step 3: Estimate variable expenses.
 Groceries, gas, utilities, household items.
 Look at the last 2–3 months of bank statements to set realistic numbers.